 The list of required documents to open a blocked account may vary depending on your nationality and the bank account provider you choose.

-You will need these documents to open a blocked account in Germany:
+With Deutsche Bank, however, you will need these documents to open a blocked account in Germany:

 - An application form